 Back to blog

-Seeking new organizations to join the Denver Streets Partnership Coalition
+Seeking new organizations to join the Denver Streets Partnership coalition

 The Denver Streets Partnership (DSP) was originally founded in 2016 as a coalition of community groups advocating for people-friendly streets in Denver.
-Since then, a lot has happened, including some big policy wins, growth in the size of our Coalition, and changes in how Coalition members work together to maximize our collective impact.
-We’ve recently updated our Coalition structure, and are seeking new organizations to join the movement.
+Since then, a lot has happened, including some big policy wins, growth in the size of our coalition, and changes in how coalition members work together to maximize our collective impact.
+We’ve recently updated our coalition structure, and are seeking new organizations to join the movement.
 Interested organizations can learn more and sign up today by completing this short application form.

-In particular we are looking for nonprofit, private, and philanthropic sector entities with expertise, interest, and work related to DSP’s mission and vision that can:
+In particular, we are looking for nonprofit, private, and philanthropic sector entities with expertise, interest, and work related to DSP’s mission and vision that can:

-1. Bring a holistic perspective to the development of DSP policy priorities and campaigns through active engagement of a diverse Coalition membership that reflects the makeup of the Denver region and the intersectionality of transportation with other issue areas.
+1. Bring a holistic perspective to the development of DSP policy priorities and campaigns through active engagement of a diverse coalition membership that reflects the makeup of the Denver region and the intersectionality of transportation with other issue areas.

 2. Elevate and amplify the voices of people and communities that are historically marginalized and disproportionately negatively impacted by transportation policies, such as communities of color and low-income communities.